ProgrammersOfVilnius/pov-simple-backup/README.rst

 -o              overwrite existing backup files
 -s              skip existing backup files
--S              instead of taking a backup, estimate the size of backups -f CONFIG-FILE  use *CONFIG-FILE* instead of /etc/pov/backup
+-S              instead of taking a backup, estimate the size of backups -g              instead of taking a backup generate a config file and print it
+                to the standard output
+-f CONFIG-FILE  use *CONFIG-FILE* instead of /etc/pov/backup